 was that the test would show what could be done with the loop when paired with an

 The antenna not only pulled in dozens of US stations at all distances, but it was able

-to hear DX from Japan, Australia, Europe, and South America.
-Japan alone produced
+to hear DX from Japan, Australia, Europe, South America, and even China.
+Japan alone

-seem to be a lot of JT-65 activity on 80m, but the new FT8 mode is alive and well there,
+There doesn't seem to be a lot of JT65 activity on 80m

-antenna has solid coverage across North America, and even pulled in a Hawaiian station
+showed that the antenna has solid coverage across North America, and even pulled in a

 The performance of the antenna is clearly up to the task of both DX and domestic HF

 reception, even with the most modest of receivers.